Editorial Review

 The Current State of Peptide Regulation in the United States

-Peptide regulation in the United States operates at the intersection of multiple federal agencies, creating a complex framework that has undergone significant changes entering 2026.
-The Food and Drug Administration (FDA), Drug Enforcement Administration (DEA), and Federal Trade Commission (FTC) each play distinct roles in governing how peptides are manufactured, sold, and marketed.
+Peptide regulation in the United States sits at the crossroads of several federal agencies.
+The FDA, DEA, and FTC each play distinct roles in governing how peptides are made, sold, and marketed.

 State-Level Peptide Legislation: A Patchwork of Rules